-Goodwill and intangible assets, which consist of trade names, trademarks, service marks, trade dress, patents and other intangible assets, were acquired in connection with the acquisitions of Odyssey Sports, Inc. in 1997, FrogTrader, Inc. in 2004, OGIO in January 2017, TravisMathew in August 2017, Jack Wolfskin in January 2019, and certain foreign distributors.
+The Company's intangible assets, which are comprised of goodwill, trade names, trademarks, service marks, trade dress, and customer and distributor relationships, were acquired in connection with the acquisitions of Odyssey Sports, Inc., FrogTrader, Inc., OGIO, TravisMathew, Jack Wolfskin, and certain foreign distributors.

 In accordance with ASC Topic 350, "Intangibles-Goodwill and Other," goodwill and intangible assets with indefinite lives are not amortized but instead are measured for impairment at least annually or more frequently when events indicate that an impairment exists.
 The Company calculates impairment as the excess of the carrying value of goodwill and other indefinite-lived intangible assets over their estimated fair value.
 If the carrying value exceeds the estimate of fair value a write-down is recorded.
-To determine fair value, the Company uses its internal discounted cash flow estimates, quoted market prices, royalty rates when available and independent appraisals when appropriate.
-The Company completed its annual impairment test and fair value analysis of goodwill and other indefinite-lived intangible assets as of December 31, 2019, and the estimated fair values of the Company's reporting units, as well as the estimated fair values of certain trade names and trademarks, significantly exceeded their carrying values.
-As a result, no impairment was recorded as of December 31, 2019.
+To determine fair value, the Company uses discounted cash flow estimates, quoted market prices, royalty rates when available and independent appraisals when appropriate.